All Products

 file

-• file: Collects logs from text files using a fixed mode, such as full regex mode or delimiter mode.
+• file: Collects logs from text files using a fixed mode (full regex, delimiter, and others).

 inputDetail